JensVanBijs/vast_automation/README.md

 A temporary user interface was made for the external imaging implementation.
 This user interface can be found in the `external_imaging_ui.py` file.

 The user interface does not adhere to any of the rules for UI design, but allows for users to run the external imaging application without any experience with python code.

-# TODO

-- Refactor paths in paper
-- Create paper reference
-- Change paper reference to repository
-- Create pseudocode for UI structure and paper
-- Explain order of operations for external imaging
-- Update default heights for main external imaging implementation

-# Future work

-- Update zebrafish distances for occulars
-- VAST camera scripting through external imaging
-- Add imaging options for each objective instead of for all objectives simultaneously (UI)